 Chlorine is not the only player in the world of pool-disinfection.
 Keeping pH levels in check are also vital to ensure a healthy pool environment.
 The CDC swimming pool pH between 7.2-7.8 (when chlorine is at least 1 ppm).
 Maintaining the pH level is important for several reasons.
 In addition to being the optimal range for disinfection, pH levels outside of 7.2 to 7.8 can cause eye and skin irritation.

 Ways to Stay Safe This Summer:

 Hopefully with our myth debunking you can make informed choices before you dive in head first.
 A few good practices to follow when it comes to pool safety include:

 Unfortunately, a survey by the Water Quality and Health Council uncovered that one in four adults said they would swim within an hour of having diarrheas.
 Don’t be that person, please.

 If a pool is contaminated, the CDC recommends closing it immediately and treating it for multiple hours of “hyperchlorination”–a water treatment process that involves adding a high dose of chlorine in order to disinfect the water.

-A recent CDC report uncovered some unsettling statistics about pool safety––in one study,78.9% of routine public pool inspections identified at least one violation.
+A recent CDC report uncovered some unsettling statistics about pool safety––in one study, 78.9% of routine public pool inspections identified at least one violation.
 Additionally, one in eight of those inspections revealed a violation severe enough to require that the pool close immediately.
-Could this be my pool, you ask?

-We encourage you to learn about your own pool’s heath–so much so, that we’re offering a 10% discount here.
-Check it out and you, too, can have a happy and healthy summer of swimming!
+We encourage you to learn about your own pool’s heath–so you, too, can have a happy and healthy summer of swimming!